wangdeqing/Ongoing_EEG_Tensor_Decomposition/README.md

 - Website: http://deqing.me/
 - Affiliation: School of Biomedical Engineering, Dalian University of Technology, China

-- The ongoing EEG data were collected by natural continous music stimuli, which is a morden tango of about 8.5 minutes.
+- Introduction: The ongoing EEG data were collected by natural continous music stimuli, which is a morden tango of about 8.5 minutes.